ryanrodemoyer/git-evangelism/README.md

     * Creator
     * Why Git was created
     * Revolutionized open source
+* Entering credentials to TFS
+    * When communicating with TFS and you're prompted for credentials, you **must** enter your credentails as DOMAIN\username.
+Otherwise you'll need to update/remove the entery that is created in (Windows) *Credential Manager*.
 * TFS Painpoints (mine)
     * see bottom of doc